Netcracker/KubeMarine/documentation/Maintenance.md

       audit-version: latest
       warn: privileged/baseline/restricted
       warn-version: latest
-restart-pods: false
+restart-pods: false/true
 ```

 The following sections are optionals: `defaults`, `exemptions`, `namespaces`.
 The `namespaces` section describes the list of
 namespaces that will be labeled during the maintenance procedure.
 The `restart-pods` options enforce restart all pods in cluster.

 **Warnings**:
-Be careful with the `exemptions` section it may cause cluster instability.
+* Be careful with the `exemptions` section it may cause cluster instability.
-Do not delete `kube-system` namespace from `exemptions` list without strong necessity.
+* Do not delete `kube-system` namespace from `exemptions` list without strong necessity.
-The PSS labels in namespaces for KubeMarine supported plugins ('nginx-ingress-controller', 'local-path-provisioner',
+* The PSS labels in namespaces for KubeMarine supported plugins ('nginx-ingress-controller', 'local-path-provisioner',
 'kubernetes-dashboard' etc) will be deleted during the procedure in case of using `pod-security: disabled`
-Be careful with the `restart-pods: true` options it drains nodes one by one and may cause cluster instability.
-The best way to restart
+* Be careful with the `restart-pods: true` options it drains nodes one by one and may cause cluster instability.
+The best way to
-pods in cluster is a manual restart according to particular application.
-The restart procedure should consider if the application
+restart pods in cluster is a manual restart according to particular application.
+The restart procedure should consider if the
-is stateless or stateful.
+application is stateless or stateful.
+Also shouldn't use `restart-pod: true` option if [Pod Disruption Budget](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) is configured.
-Pay attention to the fact that for Kubernetes versions higher than v1.23 the PSS option implicitly enabled by default in
+* Pay attention to the fact that for Kubernetes versions higher than v1.23 the PSS option implicitly enabled by default in
 `kube-apiserver` [Feature Gates](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/).
-Therefor all PSS labels on namespaces should be deleted during the maintenance procedure so as not to face unpredictable cluster
+* Therefor all PSS labels on namespaces should be deleted during the maintenance procedure so as not to face unpredictable cluster
 behavior.

 ### Manage PSS Tasks Tree